potato-donkey/capy-bot/README.md

 ## Contribution

-Feel free to add your own capybara images!
+Feel free to add your own capybara images or bot features!
 Only one request: when making a pull request, prefix the title with one of these:

 - **'IMG:'** for image additions